-- Q4: For the purposes of By-law 1800.65(f), to which school may a student transfer if this is the first transfer while in high school in a broken home? - A4: The student may transfer to the school in the attendance area in which the parent resides.

-A student begins 9th grade attending her home public high school, a CHSAA member school.
+- Q4: For the purposes of Bylaw 1800.45, to which school may a student transfer if this is the first transfer while in high school in a broken home? - A4: The student may transfer to the school in the attendance area in which the parent resides. - Q5: A student begins 9th grade attending her home public high school, a CHSAA member school.
 In 10th grade, she transfers to an out-of-state boarding school where she competes in basketball.
 In 11th grade, she leaves the boarding school at a time other than the beginning of the school year and (a) returns to her home public school; or (b) enrolls at a boarding school which is a CHSAA member.
-Is she eligible for varsity basketball competition?

-A5: No in both (a) and (b).
-Although she transferred from a non-member school, the student began her eligibility at a member school.

-Q6: A student plays football, basketball and baseball his freshmen year at School A. After football his sophomore year at School A, he transfers to School B without a family move.
-What is his eligibility at School B?
-Since this is a mid-year transfer, he will have sub-varsity eligibility only for the basketball and baseball seasons.
-Further, in the fall of his junior year, he will have subvarsity eligibility for the first 50% of the varsity football season.
+Is she eligible for varsity basketball competition? - A5: No in both (a) and (b).
+Although she transferred from a non-member school, the student began her eligibility at a member school. - Q6: A student plays football, basketball and baseball his freshmen year at School A. After football his sophomore year at School A, he transfers to School B without a family move.
+What is his eligibility at School B? - A6: He will have sub-varsity eligibility for 365 days from the date of transfer in basketball, baseball, and football.